jsterniak/dynamics_ws/README.md

 Project Goal : Accurate BGA chip placement on a PCB using ABB IRB 120 Industrial robot

 This repository contains the necessary packages for simulating ABB IRB 120 for a pick and place application of BGA on a PCB.
 The simulation is carried out in Gazebo using ROS.
-A Vaccum gripper is attached to the end effector for pick and place operation.
+A Vacuum gripper is attached to the end effector for pick and place operation.
 The uses of different packages are as follows:

 irb120 : Trajectory Planning